chrischiedo/weather-mcp-server-java/README.md

 Once connected, you can ask Claude to use the weather tool:

-"What's the current weather in Nairobi?"
+1. "What's the current weather in Nairobi?"

 <img width="1532" alt="sample-claude-desktop-screenshot1" src="screenshots/screenshot1.png">

-"Is it raining in London right now?"
+1. "Is it raining in London right now?"

 <img width="1536" alt="sample-claude-desktop-screenshot2" src="screenshots/screenshot2.png">

-"Tell me the temperature in Paris right now."
+1. "Tell me the temperature in Paris right now."

 <img width="1522" alt="sample-claude-desktop-screenshot2" src="screenshots/screenshot3.png">

->**Note**: The prompts above were taken on 4th May 2025.
+**Note**: The prompts above were taken on _4th May 2025_.

 ## How it works